 The Perks of Being a Wallflower – Stephen Chbosky

 If I ever have children I guarantee you that more than a few of the banned titles will be on his or her reading list.
-I can’t imagine not giving kids Hemingway, London, Salinger, Fitzgerald, etc. That’s some seriously epic literature they would be missing out on, not to mention some of the greatest stories told.
+I can’t imagine not exposing kids Hemingway, London, Salinger, Fitzgerald, etc. That’s some epic literature they would be missing out on, not to mention some of the greatest stories told.

 Leave a Reply